 Brittany has an adventurous spirit and a love for the outdoors.
 An avid yogi and mountain biker, she combines both practices with her businesses, truly living her passions.
-Brittany took on Yoga for the Peaceful in 2017, adding a second location in CB South the same year, and another studio in Fruita the following year.
+Brittany opened Thrive Yoga Crested Butte in April 2017, adding a second location in CB South the same year, and another studio in Fruita in April 2018.
 She teaches and mentors other yogis about how to thrive in their business through her Prana-prenuers program and enjoys staying active in her local business community.
 Now with multiple studios, Brittany travels between locations, bringing her beautiful spirit to an even wider group.

 Take time to make your soul happy

 As a Colorado native, Rachel’s passion for yoga started with her love of movement: dancing, running, climbing and biking.
 As she spent 7+ formative years after high school learning (Creighton U in Omaha) and serving (the Dominican Republic, Guatemala, Peru), she discovered yoga as a beautiful union of what our minds, bodies, & hearts are

 collectively capable of – for ourselves, others and the planet.

 Having moved to Fruita after completing graduate school in Clinical Social Work and Public Health in 2016, Rachel is excited to continue utilizing yoga’s teachings of balance, mind-body connection and wholeness to help others transform their lives